lab1092/blender-manual_ja/manual/render/post_process/cm_and_exposure.rst

 We currently use the following color space roles:

+scene_linear
-- *scene_linear* : color space used for rendering, compositing, and storing all float precision images in memory.
-- *default_sequencer* : default color space for sequencer, *scene_linear* if not specified
-- *default_byte* : default color space for byte precision images and files, *texture_paint* if not specified.
-- *default_float* : default color space for float precision images and files, *scene_linear* if not specified.
+   color space used for rendering, compositing, and storing all float precision images in memory. default_sequencer default color space for sequencer, *scene_linear* if not specified default_byte default color space for byte precision images and files, *texture_paint* if not specified. default_float default color space for float precision images and files, *scene_linear* if not specified.

 The standard Blender configuration also includes some support for `ACES <http://www.oscars.org/science-technology/council/projects/aces.html>`__